mithraskuipers/mithraskuipers/README.md

 Hello, I'm Mithras, a software engineering enthusiast from 42 Network in the Netherlands.
 My expertise lies in artificial intelligence, cognitive neuroscience, and advanced software engineering practices.
-Proficient in Python, C, and C++, I specialize in algorithm design, data structures, and software architecture.
+Proficient in Python, C, and C++, I specialize in machine learning, DevOps, security, data structures, and software architecture.
 Eager to collaborate on innovative tech projects.
 Feel free to connect and discuss anything tech-related—I'm always up for engaging technical discussions and collaborative ventures! 🖥️🚀

 Feel free to reach out 📫